apache/infrastructure-website/content/pages/how-to-mirror.md

 **The following information is of historical interest only**

-The Apache Software Foundation has mirror sites all around the world, but we are always looking for additional reliable and well-connected sites that can help us distribute our software by mirroring our main software distribution directory.
+The Apache Software Foundation has mirror sites all around the world.

   - <a href="#requirements">Requirements</a>
   - <a href="#techniques">Mirroring techniques</a>